-Exams: The exams will contain a combination of multiple-choice questions, problems, short answers, and/or essays.
+Exams: The exams will contain a combination of multiple-choice and short answer.
 They will draw on material covered by lectures, textbook reading, suggested problems, problem sets, student presentations, and other assignments.

-While all exams are effectively cumulative, the midsemester exams will emphasize topics covered since the previous exam.
+While all exams are effectively cumulative, the semester exams will emphasize topics covered since the previous exam.
 The final exam is cumulative.

 Exam Possible Points Dates

-1 100 Wednesday, September 28 th
+1 100 Tuesday, September 26 th

-2 100 Monday, October 24 th
+2 100 Tuesday, October 24 th

-3 100 Monday, November 21 st
+3 100 Tuesday, November 21 st

-Final 150 Wednesday, December 14 th at 11 am
+Final 150 Tuesday, December 12 th at 8 am

-Exam Policies: Exams will begin 5 minutes after the scheduled class start time (12:35 pm) and end at the scheduled class end time (1:50 pm).
+Exam Policies: Exams will begin 5 minutes after the scheduled class start time (i.e., 8:05 am) and end at the scheduled class end time (i.e., 9:20 am).
 No student will be allowed additional time without documented need by the Office of Disability Services.

-Exams are carefully and consistently graded.
-All exam corrections must be petitioned for in writing no sooner than 48 hours and no later than two weeks with a clear, written explanation of why you should receive additional points as well as evidence for the correct answer.
-At that time, the entire exam may be re-graded, resulting in gain or loss of points on other questions not being contested.
+All effort is made to grade exams carefully and consistently.
+You may petition for corrections to an exam grade.
+Any exam corrections must be petitioned for in writing no sooner than 48 hours and no later than two weeks after the graded exams have been returned.
+The petition must contain a clear, written explanation of why you should receive additional points as well as evidence for the correct answer.
+Dr. Lewis may choose to re-grade the answer in question or the entire exam, resulting in gain or loss of points on other questions not being contested.
 Grade corrections outside the above window will not be considered.

-If you must leave the room during an exam, leave your exam with the instructor.
+If you must leave the room during an exam, leave your exam with Dr. Lewis.
 In an emergency evacuation, remain in the vicinity of the classroom if safety permits and return when allowed.
-The instructor will determine whether there is sufficient time to complete the exam.
+Dr. Lewis will determine whether there is sufficient time to complete the exam.